John Manno's Journey into "Misbegotten Places"

 The Making of "Misbegotten Places"

 My approach to this project has always been as much about the process as the final image.
-I start with photographs I’ve taken over the years, many of which capture the mundane, the overlooked, or the forgotten corners of the world.
-From there, I deconstruct them—cutting, folding, and reassembling pieces until they become something new, something that evokes an emotional landscape more than a literal one.
+I start with photographs I’ve taken over the years.
+Many of these capture the mundane, the overlooked, or the forgotten corners of the world.
+I deconstruct these images—cutting, folding, and reassembling pieces until they become something new.
+This transformation evokes an emotional landscape rather than a strictly literal one.

-The process is painstaking, but it’s also immensely rewarding.
-Each diorama comes together in layers, both physical and emotional.
-It’s a bit like building a memory, one where the details are not always exact but are shaped by how I feel about a place or a moment in time.
-As I manipulate the images, I’m not just recreating a scene but reshaping how I understand it.
-It’s an act of both construction and deconstruction, of revisiting the past and reinterpreting it.
+The process is painstaking but immensely rewarding.
+Each diorama comes together both physically and emotionally.
+Creating is akin to building a memory, where the details may not be exact, but are shaped by how I feel about a place or a moment in time.
+By manipulating the images, I don’t just recreate a scene; I reshape my understanding of it.

 A Meditation on Memory and Loss

-Misbegotten Places isn’t just about abandoned buildings or forgotten landscapes; it’s a meditation on memory itself.
-Each diorama reflects the way we hold on to places in our minds—how they shift and change, how time can erode or alter them.
-The title, Misbegotten Places, speaks to that sense of misplacement.
-These are places that, for one reason or another, seem out of time or space, or places that have lost their way.
-They are both a reflection of what we’ve lost and what we’ve held onto.
+Misbegotten Places isn’t just about abandoned buildings or forgotten landscapes.
+It’s a meditation on memory itself.
+Each diorama encapsulates how we hold onto places in our minds—how they shift and change over time.
+The title speaks to that sense of misplacement.
+These are locations that seem out of time or space or have lost their way.

-There’s a certain beauty in decay, in how things change over time.
-And in that change, there’s often a sense of longing—a desire to hold on to something that can never quite be reclaimed.
-That’s what I hope viewers take away from these images: the feeling of being in a place that feels familiar yet strange, a place that exists only in the mind, where time, memory, and reality blend together.
+There’s a certain beauty in decay.
+In this change, there’s often a sense of longing—a desire to hold onto something that can never quite be reclaimed.
+What I hope viewers take away from these images is the feeling of being in a place that feels familiar yet strange.
+A place that exists only in the mind, where time, memory, and reality blend together seamlessly.

-What began as a simple project has evolved into something far more expansive.
-The commitment to Misbegotten Places over 15 years has been both an emotional and creative journey.
-There were times when I wondered if I was ever going to finish, but looking back, I realize that the act of persistence itself has been just as important as the final product.
+What began as a simple project has evolved into something vast.
+The commitment to Misbegotten Places has spanned 15 years and has been both an emotional and creative journey.
+There were moments when I wondered if I would ever see it through to completion.
+Looking back, I appreciate that the act of persistence itself has been just as critical as the final product.

-I’ve always believed that art takes time—that true meaning and depth come not from rushing but from allowing yourself to sit with a work, to live with it, to let it evolve.
-That’s what Misbegotten Places has been for me: a long, winding exploration of memory, loss, and the spaces between.
+Art takes time.
+True meaning and depth come not from haste but from allowing yourself to sit with a work—living with it and letting it evolve.
+Misbegotten Places has been that for me: a long, winding exploration of memory, loss, and the spaces in between.

 See the Full Series